 The Robert Koch Institute is one of the central institutions for health protection in Germany.
 It serves the Federal Ministry of Health as a central scientific institution in the field of biomedicine.
 The Institute combines risk research with political advice.
 Its most important tasks include protection against infectious diseases and the analysis of the health situation in Germany.
 Scientists here have a “rapid task force” to investigate regional outbreaks of epidemics through the use of surveys and analysis of the quality of life and health risks for people in Germany.
 These analyses are channeled into regular health reporting, which – besides research into infectious diseases – has become one of the trademarks of the Institute.
 In addition, in April 2014, a team of interdisciplinary scientists arrived in Guinea to investigate a possible epidemic of Ebola hemorrhagic fever (EHF) amongst wildlife in the region where human cases occurred, in efforts of predicting the risk of virus transmission to humans.

 Institute of Virology, Technische Universität München / Helmholtz Zentrum München: Research at the Institute of Virology is geared toward pathogenic human viruses such as hepatitis viruses, HIV, poxviruses or SARS virus.
 Their study focuses on molecular details of the viral replication cycle, host-pathogen interactions and the role of immunity in viral diseases.
 The institute is equipped with state-of-the-art instrumentation, BSL2 and BSL3 laboratories and an immune monitoring unit.
 In spring 2013, the Global Virus Network met in Munich to discuss the topics of control of chronic and emerging viral infections.
-The workshop highlighted the Durability of Vaccine-induced Immune Response, and was led by GVN Co-Founder and Scientific Director, Dr. Robert Gallo and Ulrike Protzer, among other speakers at the event.
+The workshop highlighted the Durability of Vaccine-induced Immune Response, and was led by GVN Co-Founder and International Scientific Advisor, Dr. Robert Gallo and Ulrike Protzer, among other speakers at the event.

 Institut für Virologie